thecodecrate/wordpress-plugin-export-users/readme.txt

 == Description ==

-This plugin exports all your users to a CSV file.
+A very simple plugin to export users to a CSV file.
 It exports the user's meta data too.
 This means it works with WooCommerce and other plugins that store extra information on the users table.

 == Installation ==